matrix-org/matrix-hookshot/docs/setup/webhooks.md

   - Say `!setup webhook`
   - The bot will respond with the webhook URL to be sent to services.

-## Endpoint options
+## Webhook Handling

-The webhook endpoint can handle a `GET`,`POST` or `PUT` request.
+Hookshot handles HTTP requests with a method of `GET`, `POST` or `PUT`.

-If the request is a `GET` request, the query parameters are assumed to be the body. otherwise, the body of the request should be a JSON payload.
+If the request is a `GET` request, the query parameters are assumed to be the body.
+Otherwise, the body of the request should be a JSON payload.

 If the body contains a `text` key, then that key will be used as a message body in Matrix.
+This text will be automatically converted from Markdown to HTML.

 If the body *also* contains a `username` key, then the message will be prepended by the given username.

-Otherwise, the full JSON payload will be sent to the room.
+If the body does NOT contain a `text` field, the full JSON payload will be sent to the room.
 This can be adapted into a message by creating a **JavaScript transformation function**.

 ## JavaScript Transformations